 Statutory Sick Pay (SSP) is the amount of money that the British Government has mandated, by law, that every employee must be paid if they are too sick to work.
 Employees have to meet certain eligibility criteria to qualify for SSP.
-The legislation around Statutory Sick Pay also doesn’t cover some people (such as self-employed individuals).
+That said, the legislation around Statutory Sick Pay also doesn’t cover some people (such as self-employed individuals).

-While most employers understand that getting sick is something that happens to just about everyone, and taking the occasional day or two off to recover from a cold or flu is a normal part of work, things get a bit sticky when employees are really ill – or ill for a long time.
+Most employers understand that getting sick is something that happens to just about everyone.
+And, that taking the occasional day or two off to recover from a cold or flu is a normal part of work.
+That said, things can get a bit sticky when employees are really ill – or ill for a long time.

 Statutory Sick Pay was put in place in 1983 to mandate and standardise the payment of sick pay to employees over extended periods of time.
 Initially proposed to cover employees for eight weeks, it was extended to the current 28-week period in 1985.

-But Statutory Sick Pay also protects employers, too, because although some employers will pay full pay during the first three days before SSP kicks in, they are not required to do so.
+But, Statutory Sick Pay also protects employers, too, Even though some will pay full pay during the first three days before SSP kicks in, they are not required by law.

-Statutory Sick Pay is the minimum legal requirement that employers must pay to their employee.
-It is different to, and separate from, a company sick leave policy – but your sick leave policy can include a reference to SSP.
+Statutory Sick Pay is the minimum legal requirement that employers must pay to their employees.
+It is separate from a company sick leave policy, but your sick leave policy can include a reference to SSP.

 In addition to any contractual sick leave entitlements, UK employees are entitled to Statutory Sick Pay if their employer doesn’t pay their usual salary while they are sick.
-The SSP sick pay entitlement covers employees who are experience long-term sickness up to 28 weeks.
+The SSP sick pay entitlement covers employees who are experiencing long-term sickness (up to 28 weeks).